-Most of us can recall one time within our life where we recall struggling to feel connected to another person – perhaps with a friend, colleague, client, or customer, or even a family member.
+Most of us can recall one time in our life when we recall struggling to feel connected to another person – perhaps with a friend, colleague, client, customer, or even a family member.
 Perhaps you found it a little bit challenging to communicate certain feelings or needs resulting in feelings of frustration or anxiety.
-You may even recall feeling the person was a little critical of you, complained frequently, avoided expressing his/her feelings, displayed the need to be right all the time, seems to never listens to you, dismiss your feelings – resulting in discomfort.
+You may even recall feeling the person was a little critical of you, complained frequently, avoided expressing his/her feelings, displayed the need to be right all the time, seems to never listen to you, and dismiss your feelings – resulting in discomfort.

-To begin, you might find it help to:
+To begin, you might find it helpful to:

 - explore why communication issues may occur